 Developing sufficient recourses to provide you with a comfortable lifestyle in your retirement years can be a struggle at times.
 There is no guarantee that any investment will provide the desired income results.

 Each option can be effective but it all depends on your level of risk, your ability to monitor investments, and your income needs.
-I suggest seeking the advice of a quality financial advisor, preferably one the offers minimal fees.
+I suggest seeking the advice of a quality financial advisor, preferably one that offers minimal fees.
 Unless, of course, you have the experience needed to effectively handle your investments.

 Life After Retirement

 If you’re like me, you have a good idea of what you want out of your retirement years.
 It’s more than just living a life of leisure, what do you plan to do with your time?
-You’ve spent years using a preparing for retirement checklist to ensure all essential areas are all squared away, you’re ready to enjoy life.
+You’ve spent years using the preparing for retirement checklist to ensure all essential areas are squared away, you’re ready to enjoy life.

-Many retirees report that after six to nine months, they’re itching to do something, become more productive.
+Many retirees report that after six to nine months, they’re itching to do something, and become more productive.
 To be happy while in retirement you’ll want to envision how you see your retirement years unfold and plan to make it happen.

 Do you have a hobby you’d like to get back to?
 Over the years you may have had activities that you enjoyed and as life got in the way, they just slipped away.
-Are their places you wanted to visit and never had the time?
+Are there places you wanted to visit and never had the time?
 Now would be a wonderful time.

 Why Is It Important?